 Why is O2 blocking websites on your phone?

-If you've tried browsing on your mobile in the past day, you may have encountered a problem; O2 has started blocking specific websites in mobile browsers.
+Have you noticed that O2 has started blocking specific websites in mobile browsers?
 We've now seen three different examples customers on two different service providers, which no doubt means it's an issue affecting many more.
+Learn more about Opera's automated VPN blocker here.

 Avid Bitterwallet Dave has been in touch to ask exactly what O2 are playing at.
 He's a customer of O2, and more importantly he's an adult.
 Yesterday, however, Dave found he couldn't access Jalopnik, a Gawker-owned site about... cars.
 Instead, O2 has blocked the site and requires Dave to verify his age through themselves or a third party company: